compdemocracy/polis/server/README.md

 ### Setup

-1. Create a new datbase.
+1. Create a new database.
 You can name it whatever you please.
     ```sh
     create database polis;
     ```